violacaroline/applied-iot-airquality/README.md

 ### Short Project Overview

-I built a web thing that measures the temperature and humidity of its surroundings, when humidity reaches over a beyond sweaty level a red LED lamp will turn on.
+I built a web thing that measures the temperature and humidity of its surroundings, when humidity reaches over a beyond sweaty level a red LED lamp will turn on and when it reaches a level beyond, beyond sweaty it will blink!
+There is also a gas sensor detecting hazardous gases in our appartment, it could potentially be used as a breathalyzer, but I have only been sitting here waving alcogel in its face - which it sure does detect, and when it does it will turn on a LED to let you know.
 You can also control the microcontrollers onboard LED via the MQTT brokers UI.

+The data collected by it is sent with MQTT to Adafruit and displayed in a dashboard.

 ### Estimated Time to Complete Project